stevekinney/stevekinney.net/src/writing/svelte-stores.md

 };
 ```

 With this, we're still using `set` and `update`, but they're hidden from whoever is on the receiving end of the object that comes out of `createCounter`.
-They can `subscribe` to changes, they can `increment`, `decrement`, and `reset` the value—but they can't call `update` or `reset` directly.
+They can `subscribe` to changes, they can `increment`, `decrement`, and `reset` the value—but they can't call `update` or `set` directly.
 Using the `$` syntax, they can just use it as a value that updates and you're UI will reflect those changes accordingly.

 ## Readable Stores

-Readable stores are just an abstraction over writable stores.

-Here is a fun fact: a readable store is just an abstraction around a writable store that hides the `set` method from you.
+A readable store is just an abstraction around a writable store that hides the `set` method from you.
 Instead, it takes a callback that allows you figure out what it should listen to in order to be able to update stuff.
 For example, you could set up a readable store and with the callback function, you could have it listen for messages over a WebSocket connection or call an API at some interval.

 ```ts
 const store = readable(0, (set) => {